Primary

 Lighter weight than regular incline press.
 The squeeze makes it harder.
 If the dumbbells separate during pressing, reduce the weight.
 The constant crushing pressure is the entire point.

-Want Incline Squeeze Press in your program?
+See where Incline Squeeze Press fits in your weekly plan

 Set an incline bench to 30-45 degrees.